Food Dehydration Storage Maintenance Guide:

 Is mold on dehydrated food dangerous?

 Yes.
-If you see any mold or fuzzy growth, discard the entire batch immediately to prevent foodborne illness.
+Discard the entire batch immediately to avoid foodborne illness.

 Can one bad piece spoil a whole batch?